-

 David Wang (Lead Vocals, Lyricist, founding member)

-April Philpotts (Keyboards)
+April Philpotts (Keyboards and Choreography)

 Luke Jan Matthew Kupczyk (Guitars & Backup Vocals)